Egg Allergy

 When someone has an egg allergy, the body's immune system, which normally fights infections, overreacts to proteins in egg.
 If the person drinks or eats a product that contains egg, the body thinks these proteins are harmful invaders.
 The immune system responds by working very hard to fight off the invader.
 This causes an allergic reaction.

-About 2% of children are allergic to eggs.
-Luckily, most will outgrow the allergy by age 16.
+Many children who are allergic to eggs will outgrow the allergy with time.

 What Are the Signs & Symptoms of an Egg Allergy?